elegantchaos/ECLogging/Extras/Documentation/Configs-template.markdown

 Configuration Files
 ===================

-ECConfig contains some standard Xcode configuration files.
+ECLogging contains some standard Xcode configuration files.

 These help to ensure that all of the EC frameworks are built with the same settings.